Herpetogaster: Description

 A mouth opened between the tentacles, leading internally to a pharynx, a large lentil-shaped stomach, a narrower straight intestine, and an anus at the end of the "tail."
 The tentacles were softer than the body and probably extensible.
 A dark line running down the center of each tentacle and connecting with the head is tentatively reconstructed as a hydrostatic canal and/or vascular system; if this interpretation is correct, the tentacles might have been controlled by fluid pressure, and individuals could have fed by snaring either small prey or edible particles in the tentacles and bringing the tentacles to the mouth, as in living sea cucumbers.
 Structures on the back of the head have been noted as potential pharyngeal pores, which suggests a relationship with early echinoderms.
 The whole animal was 3-4 cm long.
 They were probably gregarious, as up to eight individuals have been found on the same slab.
-The Six specimens of Herpetogaster are known from the Greater Phyllopod bed, where they comprise less than 0.01% of the community.
+Six specimens of Herpetogaster are known from the Greater Phyllopod bed, where they comprise less than 0.01% of the community.